yxj0312/docs/Misc/Notiz.md

 23.10.2019 still sick, but do some private works 25.10.2019 prepare to barcelona
-3.11.2019 back from barcelona, go to benrath and coding private work
+3.11.2019 back from barcelona, go to benrath and coding private work 9.11.2019 last day only play in the night